EuroLinux/eurolinux-open-docs/docs/jumpstarts/8-jumpstart.md

 #### Anaconda installer **LOCALIZATION** section:

-- **Keyboard** - this section allows you to setup the keyboard layouts.
-Including default keyboard layout, additionally layout and key combination to switch between them.
+- **Keyboard** - this section allows you to setup the keyboard layouts, including the default keyboard layout, additionally layout and key combination to switch between them.
 - **Language support** - additional languages packages that should be installed.
-- **Time & Date** - you can configure date, time zone, enable NTP and NTP servers.
+- **Time & Date** - you can configure the date, time zone, enable NTP and NTP servers.

 #### Anaconda installer **SOFTWARE** section:

-##### Configuring source of the installatin
+##### Configuring source of the installation

 Here you might configure the source of your installation.
 By default, the system installs from ISO image. **This is one of the officially supported ways to install